ubclaunchpad/LP-website/handbook/onboarding/everyone.md

 Make sure you are part of the [UBC Launch Pad GitHub organization](https://github.com/ubclaunchpad/).
 [Rocket](#rocket-setup) should do this for you - check your email for an invitation!
 Please do not ask to be added directly without checking with `#ask-rocket` if there is a problem.

 * You should be able to access our private repositories, such as [`ubclaunchpad/ideas`](https://github.com/ubclaunchpad/ideas)
-  * If you can't see the Ideas repository, check that you are in the GitHub team [`@ubclaunchpad/all`](https://github.com/orgs/ubclaunchpad/teams/all) - if not,make sure you've [set up your profile on Rocket](#rocket-setup)!
+  * If you can't see the Ideas repository, check that you are in the GitHub team [`@ubclaunchpad/all`](https://github.com/orgs/ubclaunchpad/teams/all) - if not, make sure you've [set up your profile on Rocket](#rocket-setup)!
 * Read our [Intro to GitHub](../tools/github.md) guide, which will help you get started on leveraging GitHub and setting up notifications.
   * Make sure you read the section on notifications for Slack - GitHub will be the primary way to manage tasks and have structured discussions, so you don't want to miss any updates!